(I actually prefer the word weird but I guess they have similar meanings).

 Which John admirably accepted:

-That ultimately led to this guest post (624 Shares).
+That ultimately led to a guest post on DuctTapeMarketing.com (624 Shares).
 This was my first post on a blog of this calibre which ultimately opened further doors for guest blogging opportunities later in the campaign.

 If you do not have any bloggers within your network, I would use LinkedIn to request introductions to any potential blog hosts through your existing network.